ialexivy/vscode-angular2-files/README.md

 ### 1.3.4

-* Support for non angular-cli file-structure, code should reside in 'app' folder
+* Support for non angular-cli file-structure, code should reside in 'app' folder by default
 * Fixed import declarations to incorrect module
 * Added route class generat template